p1xel8ted/GYK-Harmony1to2-Conversions/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+**Requirements**
+- Please include a screenshot of QMod Manager Reloaded so that I can see what mods you have installed and their load order.
-**If the bug report is about QMod Manager Reloaded, a screenshot of the "Checklist" page must be attached.
-Any without will be ignored.**
+- If the bug report is about QMod Manager Reloaded, a screenshot of the "Checklist" page must be attached.
+Any without will be ignored.

-**Please include a screenshot of QMod Manager Reloaded so that I can see what mods you have installed and their load order.**
+**Required Logs**
+Please delete both logs and test the game again so it generates fresh logs with only relevant entries.
+- C:\Users\<username>\AppData\LocalLow\Lazy Bear Games\Graveyard Keeper\Player.log
+- ...\Graveyard Keeper\qmod_reloaded_log.txt

 **What mod/tool are you reporting a bug for?**
 - Mod/tool